silentdiverchris/Archivist/README.md

 =ctx-project:Archivist-p:low=
 == Add item counts (but what about updates on hide?)
-== Store concerns report thresholds of versions and hours stale as configurable settings
+=b:n-pri:2= Store concerns report thresholds of versions and hours stale as configurable settings =pri:1-b:n= Concerns report complains about a stale file when a more up to date encrypted version exists